1961 Indonesian census: Population data

 The census yielded a total population of 97,018,829, a nearly 60-percent increase from the 1930 census.
 This number made Indonesia the world's fifth-most populous country, behind the People's Republic of China (669 million in 1958), India (438 million in 1961), the Soviet Union (214 million in 1960), and the United States (182 million in 1961).
 The overall sex ratio was 95 males per 100 females.
 Although the census covered all territories of the country, no enumeration was done in Indonesian-claimed Western New Guinea, which remained under Dutch occupation.
 Instead, the results included an estimated population of 700,000 for that region.
+For comparison, Dutch officials reported to the UN in the same year as the census that the indigenous population of Western New Guinea was 717,055.
+This figure did not include an estimated 12,000 Dutch military soldiers.

 Geographical distribution

 A main feature of the population of Indonesia is the disparity of population density among its islands.
 Nearly 65 percent of the total population lived on the island of Java, which only accounts for 6.9 percent of the total area of the country.
 Java was already widely considered to be overpopulated as early as the 1930s.
 On the other hand, Kalimantan, which accounts for 28 percent of total area, was inhabited by only 4.2 percent of the total population.
 The ratio of Java's population to the total population decreased from the 1930 census, indicating a smaller rate of growth compared to other islands.
 Sumatra and Kalimantan, for example, nearly doubled their population from 1930.

-Municipalities and capitals of regencies were categorized as urban areas in the census.
-The proportion of the population living in these regions nearly doubled between 1930 (7.5 percent) and 1961 (almost 15 percent), pointing to a pattern of migration from the countryside to cities that was observed in the post-war period among developing countries.
-Two-thirds of this urban population were in Java.
-Cities grew rapidly because of their anticipated economic opportunities and population pressures in rural areas.
-The capital city of Jakarta, whose population was 533,000 in 1930, had its boundaries extended in 1950 and grew to 2.97 million.
-Bandung, in West Java, exceeded that growth rate and grew to a population of almost 1 million, while Surabaya, in East Java, saw its population triple to more than 1 million.
-Other major cities that grew since the previous census included Semarang (Central Java), Medan (North Sumatra), Palembang (South Sumatra), Makassar (South Sulawesi), Surakarta (Central Java), Malang (East Java), and Yogyakarta.
+Urbanization

+The proportion of the population living in urban areas nearly doubled from the previous census, from 7.5 percent to almost 15 percent.
+In 1950s literature on Asian urbanization, Indonesia was commonly viewed as among Southeast Asia's less urbanized countries, although each country applied different criteria for an urban area.
+The Federation of Malaya, for example, used a numerical criterion of 1,000 inhabitants and above, resulting in an urbanization rate of 42.7 percent in 1957.

+The 1961 census considered as urban areas the capital city of Jakarta, 48 autonomous urban entities granted municipality status, all regency capitals or seats of government (separate from municipalities), six areas of urban character with more than 20,000 inhabitants, and other areas arbitrarily judged as urban by a regency head.
+Because non-numerical criteria were used for this classification, not all towns above a population of 20,000 were counted as urban.
+Large industrial settlements were also excluded even if local residents considered them towns.
+By contrast, the 1930 census applied the uniform definition of all areas having "a more or less urban appearance" with more than 1,000 inhabitants as urban, comprising 32 municipalities and 146 non-municipalities.